fredmutisya/Antimicro.ai/README.md

 ## Datasets

-The code uses the following datasets:
+The code uses the following datasets: These data sets were wrangled using Tidyr and dpylr in R to make them compatible with machine learning models.

-- `amr_without_genes_ml.csv`: This dataset contains the antimicrobial resistance (AMR) data without genotypic information.
-It is loaded using the `pd.read_csv` function and stored in the `data` variable.
+- `amr_without_genes_ml.csv`
+- `amr_with_genes_ml.csv`
+- `antifungals_ml.csv`

 ## Streamlit and Additional Packages